5 September, 2017

 “By innovative use of existing technology, they show new possibilities to cost effectively and efficiently treat harmful waste water from textile industry”, the Jury said.

-At the Raincoat Foundation, we are proud to have been given the opportunity to play a significant part at the Stockholm Junior Water Prize 2017.
+Raincoat Foundation are proud to have been given the opportunity to play a significant part at the Stockholm Junior Water Prize 2017.
 We are full of admiration for all the young passionate and curious teens that have been participating this year.
-They are all winners and we look forward to follow their future steps and take part of their innovative ideas towards a world where water issues are no longer a problem.
+They are all the winners and we are looking forward to following their future steps and take part of their coming innovative ideas towards a world where water issues are no longer a problem.